Human Again (song): Production

 The song was originally written for the 1991 film, but was cut due to pacing issues and its length.
 It was included in the 1994 Broadway musical, and was brought back for the 2002 DVD release of the film.

 Don Hahn explained: "Kirk and Gary and I were sitting around talking about the Star Wars Special Edition that had just come out and Kirk jokingly suggested, 'wouldn't it be fun to do a special edition of Beauty with Human Again or new material in it?'
 When the head of Feature Animation said he thought it was a great idea, we stopped joking and began thinking about how we could actually do it.
 We had storyboarded the sequence for the original production, but completely reworked it for this special edition of the film."

 Kirk Wise (who directed the original film) also directed the reanimated sequence, with co-director of Beauty and the Beast Gary Trousdale.
 Wise explained, "we had many of the same animators, same background painters, same artists that worked on the sequence".

 Composition

 Show Biz Training describes the song as a "beautiful waltz".
+It is composed in the key of G Major in 3/4 time.